prisma/prisma1/README.md

 The Prisma API is deployed based on the datamodel defined in `datamodel.prisma` and exposes CRUD & realtime operations for each model in that file.

-### 4. Use the Prisma client
+#### 4. Use the Prisma client

 You can use the Prisma client to read and write data in your database.
-The following code snippets assume that there is a simple `User` type in your datamodel - if that's not the case you need:
+The following code snippets assume that there is a simple `User` type in your datamodel - if that's not the case you need to adjust the API calls:

 ```js
 const prisma = new Prisma()